wp-plugins/wordpress-sphinx-plugin/readme.txt

 == Changelog ==

+= 3.8.2 =
+ * Plugin will use static SSE configuration file now instead of dynamic one.

 = 3.8.1 =
  * Updated installer's auto-detection mechanism which will allow user admin to choose pre-installed Sphinx binaries even on Windows platform.